dpwiese/personal-website/content/posts/documentation.md

 ## Styling

-To style the Pandoc generated output, <a href="https://github.com/jgm/pandoc/wiki/User-contributed-templates" target="_blank">several options</a> for templates were available that can be used with the `--template` option.
+To style the Pandoc generated output, [several options](https://github.com/jgm/pandoc/wiki/User-contributed-templates) for templates were available that can be used with the `--template` option.
-The <a href="https://github.com/Wandmalfarbe/pandoc-latex-template" target="_blank">Eisvogel</a> Pandoc Latex template was one of the simplest and easiest.
+The [Eisvogel](https://github.com/Wandmalfarbe/pandoc-latex-template) Pandoc Latex template was one of the simplest and easiest.
 Just download it, put it in the default pandoc template location `~/.pandoc/templates/`, and used with `--template eisvogel`.
 The result out-of-the-box is quite good, additional styling options will be described below.

-Docs on Pandoc's different flavors of markdown described in the docs: <a href="https://pandoc.org/MANUAL.html#pandocs-markdown" target="_blank">Pandoc’s Markdown</a>
+Docs on Pandoc's different flavors of markdown described in the docs: [Pandoc’s Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown)
-It says in the post <a href="https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/" target="_blank">Customizing pandoc to generate beautiful pdfs from markdown</a>:
+It says in the post [Customizing pandoc to generate beautiful pdfs from markdown](https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/):

 > GitHub style markdown is recommended if you wish to use the same source (or with minor changes) in multiple places.